bufbuild-ru/docs/docs/protovalidate/cel/index.md

 :::

 This introduces cross-platform concerns: if Go's `math.IsNaN()` follows different semantics than the type-specific `isNaN()` functions for Java's `Double` and `Float` types, consistency could suffer.
-Protovalidate addresses this through a suite of [conformance tests](https://github.com/bufbuild/protovalidate/blob/main/docs/conformance.md) that all supported implementations must pass.All of Protovalidate's CEL extensions are documented in the [Protovalidate reference](../../reference/protovalidate/cel_extensions/).
+Protovalidate addresses this through a suite of [conformance tests](https://github.com/bufbuild/protovalidate/blob/main/docs/conformance.md) that all supported implementations must pass.

+All of Protovalidate's CEL extensions are documented in the [Protovalidate reference](../../reference/protovalidate/cel_extensions/).

 ## What you can do with CEL